 Elk View Road will take you all the way to the trailhead for this hike.
 The first 8 kilometres of this road will be paved while the last 2 kilometres will be along a gravel road.

 The Elk Mountain hike parking lot is reasonably sized and is located right next to the trailhead, which is marked with an information board and a sign.
-It can get very busy here on the weekends so prepare to come here early if you want to beat the crowds.
+As it is one of the best hikes around Vancouver, it can get very busy here on the weekends so prepare to come here early if you want to beat the crowds.
 Although the parking lot does get full, you can park along the side of the road so you shouldn’t have an issue actually finding somewhere to park your car.

 Elk Mountain Hike

 While this hike can also be completed in the winter on snowshoes, the end of May and the start of June are great times to complete this hike.

 This is because the snow has melted from the trail (although you will still see some snowy spots along the way) but the surrounding mountains are still covered in a healthy dusting of snow, making it even more spectacular.

 Once you have parked your car and have made sure you have all of your day hike essentials, you can make your way to the trailhead which is right next to the information board near the far end of the parking lot.
 There is an Elk Mountain trail map of the hike and some general information on the board which you can check out before you begin your ascent.

 There is an outhouse toilet just a few metres along the trail in case you need to use the bathroom before beginning your hike.
 This hike will take roughly 3.5 – 4 hours, although there is another toilet just before the summit which you can use as well.